 The tribunal is independent of government and will listen to both sides of the argument before making a decision.

 Appeal an HMRC decision

-You can appeal against some decisions about:
+You can appeal some decisions about:

-- a direct tax - eg Income Tax, PAYE tax, Corporation Tax or Capital Gains Tax, National Insurance contributions, Statutory Sick Pay, Statutory Maternity Pay, Inheritance Tax - you must appeal to HMRC first
+- ‘direct tax’, eg Income Tax, PAYE tax, Corporation Tax, Capital Gains Tax, National Insurance contributions, Statutory Sick Pay, Statutory Maternity Pay, Inheritance Tax - you must appeal to HMRC first

 Appeal about seized goods